Save Design - Getting Started Guide

 Practical Usage Examples

-3.1 Reading & Writing Shared Data
+3.1 Reading and Writing Shared Data

-3.2 Slot Saves and Auto Save
+3.2 Slot Saves and Auto-Saves

-3.3 Using SlotMetaData + Cautions
+3.3 Using and Cautions for SlotMetaData

-3.4 Managing Temporary State with TempData
+3.4 Managing Temporary States with TempData

-3.6 Using Callbacks During Read/Write
+3.6 How to Use Callbacks During Read/Write -

 4.1 How to Handle Data Structure Changes